Show (film): Reception

 Idlebrain.com rated the film 4/5 and called the film "picture perfect."
 The praised the film's screenplay by adding that: "The screenplay of Show is excellent.
 Having just 2 main roles in the film and running the show for two hours is not an easy task.
 It needs excellent command on the script and perfect conviction in the subject."

-Sankeetana Varma of the Film Companion writing about the film in February 2020 stated that: "This film [Show] doesn’t work only as an eccentric experiment.
+Sankeetana Varma of the Film Companion writing about the film in February 2020 stated that: "This film [Show] doesn't work only as an eccentric experiment.
 It has moments of great depth and understanding."
-Varma also praised the pefromances of the lead cast by adding that, "..the actors, especially Manjula, feel like they’re performing even when they’re alone in the frame."
+Varma also praised the performances of the lead cast by adding that, "..the actors, especially Manjula, feel like they're performing even when they're alone in the frame."